mpkocher/pbsmrtpipe/docs/testkit.rst

 Testing via services is slightly less flexible but has the added advantage of making the job visible in SMRT Link, including all reports and plots, plus checking for functionality in the server environment.
+Note that services absolutely requires that all entry points be DataSet XML files.
 The equivalent command is slightly more complicated::

   $ pbtestkit-service-runner --host smrtlink-bihourly --port 8081 testkit.cfg